 Main project features: Support to programme development and the inception workshop of the multi-county Men-Care Programme, interim programme management

 Activities: Proposal development and interim programme management

-The support of the SRHR fund of the NL MFA (8.6 million euro) enables Rutgers WPF and Promundo to work on male involvement in sexual and reproductive health.
-The programme started in 2013, and runs until the end of 2015.
+The support of the SRHR fund of the NL MFA (8.6 million euro) enabled Rutgers WPF and Promundo to work on male involvement in sexual and reproductive health.
+Learn more about the approach and the programme.

 Location: South Sudan

 Main project features: Team leader for the evaluation of the pilot project regarding social and financial empowerment of adolescent girls/young women, within the context of the World Bank's Adolescent Girls Initiative (AGI).